NestQuant Tournament

 Federal Reserve Economic Data

 FRED, which is short for Federal Reserve Economic Data, is an online repository of a vast array of economic data time series from numerous national, international, public, and private sources.
 NestQuant collects this kind of data from Federal Reserve Bank of St. Louis.
-For more information, please check this explanation and introduction about FRED.
+For more information, please check this .

 FRED has multiple release and revision times, at each time a number can be different.
 For instance, the US GDP for Q4 2013 was first released to be 17102.5 on 2014-01-30, and then revised to 17080.7 on 2014-02-28, and then revised to 17089.6 on 2014-03-27.
 In our provided data we keep only the first release version and omit all modified data because in a financial market position most of us are interested in first release data to make a decision.